Coventry Wedding Photographer

 Black and White Wedding Photography – Leica M9, a photo by MatthewOsbornePhotography – Leica Photographer on Flickr.

 Yesterday I had the pleasure of providing Anna and Vici’s wedding photography for their wedding in Warwickshire, UK.
-The day started for me at The Saxon Mill where we had the ceremony and wedding breakfast once everyone had arrived.
+The day started for me at the Coventry wedding venue, The Saxon Mill, where we had the ceremony and wedding breakfast once everyone had arrived.
 Later we moved onto the Warwick Arms Hotel in Warwick where the evening guests joined us.

 Anna and Vici had opted for my Black and White Wedding Photography Package so I was already super happy before the day had even started.
 I tend to see all my photos in B&W and as shadows and highlights and use my cameras in B&W JPEG mode (JPEG fine + RAW so have the colour negative if required).
 Black and white photography lets me use light as a major part of each image as there is no distraction of colour.
 B&W photography also places more emphasis on texture, shape and form and this simplicity helps viewers relive the memories of the day.